About Us

 • SSE Renewables - Viking Energy WindfarmChevron-down

-SCBF also used the funding to operate the scheme, run its administration, for legal and financial advice in its negotiations with VEWF, develop a website with on-line grant applications, and to hold a wide-scale consultation to identify the community’s priorities for the Viking Community Fund.
-The results form the basis of a full Business Plan which was needed before the second legal agreement, for the main core funding of £2,214,500 a year, could be signed.
-The Business Plan was approved in May 2024 and the formal Minute of Agreement signed later the same month.
+The results of this work formed the basis of a full Business Plan, which was required before the second agreement for the main funding could be signed.
+The Business Plan was approved in May 2024, and the formal Minute of Agreement was signed later that month.

 • History of SCBF and VEWFChevron-down